Duroktar/trabWatcher/README.rst

 Here's a rundown of suggestions_ from the golang community on reddit.
 I'll mark em off as I get to em.
 Thanks!

-- Refactor exports (variables/functions/etc..)
+- **DONE** Refactor exports (variables/functions/etc..)
-- Prefer short-cicuiting inside of functions to keep indents lean.
+- **DONE** Prefer short-cicuiting inside of functions to keep indents lean.
 - I don't think I'll use fsnotify as suggested, because it would probably replace the whole Watcher class and this is more or less just for a first project kinda thing.
 I will be taking a few points from their implementation however.
 - Put a stop method on watcher
-- It was suggested I put watcher in a seperate package..
+- **DONE** It was suggested I put watcher in a seperate package..
 But I think I'll end up just put it back in main.go.
 I don't plan on anyone using this *too* seriously and it seems like the way to go for something intended to be used as a binary (correct me if I'm wrong).
 - Comments.
 More of em.
 - Get feedback, learn and move on.
 There are *many* tools already in the wild that can do this sort of thing and I'd rather not dwell.